FatimaYousif/pick_up_objects_task/README.md

 ## HOW TO RUN:

-### 1. Launch Gazebo and RViz

-For running, use the following command:
+For running the normal task of turtlebot3_stage world in the launch file (pick_up_objects_task.launch), use the following command:

 ```bash
 roslaunch pick_up_objects_task pick_up_objects_task.launch